John Roberti

 John Roberti is a partner in Cohen & Gresser’s Washington, D.C. office and a member of the firm’s Litigation and Antitrust & Competition groups.

-John has over 25 years of experience advising clients on a variety of complex antitrust issues, including high-profile litigation and investigations, and is an alumnus of the Federal Trade Commission.
-He is a leading cartel class action lawyer and represents both plaintiffs and defendants in all manners of antitrust claims.
-He also regularly represents clients before the Federal Trade Commission and the U.S. Department of Justice, as well as advising corporate clients on building and evaluating antitrust compliance programs.
+John has over 30 years of experience advising clients on a variety of complex antitrust issues, including high-profile litigation and investigations, and is an alumnus of the Federal Trade Commission.
+He represents plaintiffs, defendants, and third parties in all manner of antitrust claims, including before the Federal Trade Commission and the U.S. Department of Justice.
+He also advises corporate clients on building and evaluating antitrust compliance programs.

 John is regularly recognized as a leading antitrust lawyer in Chambers USA, The Legal 500, Who’s Who Legal Competition, Super Lawyers, and by Benchmark Litigation as a Litigation Star.
 He has also been recognized by Lawdragon in the publication’s 2023 and 2024 lists of 500 Leading Litigators in America.
 The Legal 500 describes John as a “class action heavyweight” and notes that he “provides extremely practical hands-on competition law advice.
 Rare in the industry!”
 Client and peer commentary describes John as a “sharp guy with an impressive track record in the area” and notes that he’s “always finding the perfect balance between pragmatic solutions while sticking to ethics and high-value standards.”
 John “not only understands the technical complexities of the field, but his experience allows him to apply practical skills in forecasting, at the inception of the case, the probable outcome and developing a game plan to achieve or better it.”
 It has been further noted that “his work is very creative, he’s a good thinker and he’s good with clients” and that he “provides practical, to-the-point, business-savvy advice.
 He knows what he’s talking about, takes risk appetite into account and is simply a great person to work with.”

-John is the Technology Officer for the American Bar Association Antitrust Law Section.
-Prior to being named Technology Officer, he founded and hosted the Antitrust Section’s Podcast, Our Curious Amalgam.
-John also is a Fellow of the American Bar Foundation and serves on non-profit boards supporting people with special needs, including CHAT (formerly Center for Speech and Language Disorders), where he serves as the Board Chair, and Inclusive Movement and Dance, Inc.
+John is the current Finance Officer for the American Bar Association Antitrust Law Section.
+John founded and previously served as host of the Antitrust Section’s Podcast, Our Curious Amalgam, from 2019-2022.
+John also is a Fellow of the American Bar Foundation and serves on non-profit boards supporting people with special needs, including CHAT (formerly Center for Speech and Language Disorders), where he serves as the Board Chair, and Sports Plus, Inc.

 John Roberti is a partner in Cohen & Gresser’s Washington, D.C. office and a member of the firm’s Litigation and Antitrust & Competition groups.…